 Hip Replacement Recovery with the Best Practice In the Region

 The joint specialist team at EmergeOrtho-Triangle Region is prepared to answer any of your hip replacement recovery questions or assist you with any of your recovery needs.
-Click here to schedule an appointment at one of our locations or contact us at (919) 220-5255.
+To learn more, self-schedule an appointment now.
+Or, call us any time at (919) 220-5255.